oracle-samples/vbcs-samples/README.md

 ### ContaactsCRUD

 Simple application with pages for data retrieval (fetch), create, udpdate, and delete operations on a business object.

+### DaisyChainCombos

+This sample shows three cascading combo boxes and how a city selection can be broken down first into selection of continent, then country in that content, and finally city in that country.

 ### drillDownFromList